 When you finished your lab, zip you solutions and submit to the USTC online teaching system.

-This part of the lab serves as an introduction to environments (symbol tables mapping variable names to information about the variables); to abstract syntax trees (data structures representing the syntactic structure of programs); to recursion over tree data structures which is useful in many parts of a compiler; and to a functional programming style without assignment statements.
+This part of the lab serves as an introduction to environments (symbol tables mapping variable names to information about the variables); to abstract syntax trees (data structures representing the syntactic structure of programs); to recursion over tree data structures which is useful in many parts of a compiler; and to a functional programming style without side effects like modifying the value of a variable.

 SLP contains just two syntactic forms: statements and expressions.